Personal Color Analysis

 Are they seeing the genuine you?

 At the beginning of your appointment, I’ll give an introductory lesson about the twelve seasonal tones and their respective color qualities.
 We’ll talk about the relationships between different seasons, and what we’ll be looking for during your analysis.
+We’ll also chat about some common color illusions.

 After we’ve identified your season, we’ll spend some time looking through the beautiful 12 Blueprints Luxury Drapes.
 While the test drapes are designed to induce color reactions and test between seasons, the luxury drapes are specifically designed to show you the full potential of your season in clothing.